viewing Apigee X documentation.

 Using trace and analytics

-In the Trace tool, for each WebSockets connection you'll see one request appear with a 101 Status, as shown in the following screenshot:
+In the Debug tool, for each WebSockets connection you'll see one request appear with a 101 Status, as shown in the following screenshot:

 In the Apigee analytics dashboard, you will see traffic counted for each WebSockets session.
 Back and forth traffic that occurs during the session is not shown in the dashboard.